Foundations in Family Studies

 This course will introduce students to the trans-disciplinary field of Family Studies from global perspectives.
 Students will explore the concept of family from macro and micro analyses of family processes and through stages across the lifespan.
 Students will gain an understanding of various theoretical and research approaches to the study of family.
 Importantly, students will gain an understanding of the relevance and application of various perspectives on family in varied cultural and national contexts.
 At the end of this course students will have an understanding of the way in which theoretical perspectives inform models of practice and intervention in work with families and will have begun to articulate their own perspective on working in the field in their professional discipline area.

-1. Articulate their personal perspectives on family and their professional location in the field of Family Studies.
+1. Articulate personal perspectives on family and professional location in the field of Family Studies.

 2. Investigate the development of the field of Family Studies across the globe.

 3. Become familiar with a variety of theoretical approaches to Family Studies.

 4. Develop reflexive thinking and an understanding of global and cultural perspectives on concepts and topics in Family Studies.

 5. Contextualise relevant data and information to develop an understanding of changes in demographics of families globally.